Cray-HPE/docs-csm/install/redeploy_pit_node.md

     pit# efibootmgr | grep -Ei "ip(v4|4)"
     ```

-1. Set and trim the boot order on the PIT node.
+1. Set the boot order and trim the boot order on the PIT node.

     In [Deploy Management Nodes](deploy_management_nodes.md#configure-and-trim-uefi-entries), this procedure was done on the other NCNs.
 Now it is time to do it on the PIT node.
 See [Setting Boot Order](../background/ncn_boot_workflow.md#setting-order) and [Trimming Boot Order](../background/ncn_boot_workflow.md#trimming_boot_order).